 Between 30% and 40% of the blue light, spectrum is blocked by clear lenses.
 Perhaps they can be beneficial in easing your eyes slightly throughout the day.
 They are not, however, the ideal alternative if you spend hours in front of your device.
 You require increased protection to maintain healthy eyes.

 All yellow lenses are not created equal.
 Some block roughly 50% of blue light, which should be more than enough if you work from home or spend hours in your workplace.

 Your lifestyle, including your job, hobbies, and other interests, influences the type of lens you purchase.
-Each coloured lens is designed with the same objective in mind: to improve and enhance your vision.
-Simultaneously, some may impair eyesight, distort colours, and impair visual sharpness, among other effects.
+Each colored lens is designed with the same objective in mind: to improve and enhance your vision.
+Simultaneously, some may impair eyesight, distort colors, and impair visual sharpness, among other effects.

-When purchasing coloured lenses, however, take the time to analyse the various types and weigh the benefits and drawbacks of each.
+When purchasing colored lenses, however, take the time to analyze the various types and weigh the benefits and drawbacks of each.
 All of the lenses listed above may be suited for someone to a greater or lesser extent.
-For example, certain individuals dislike excessive coloured tints on their lenses, while others wear certain glasses day or night.
+For example, certain individuals dislike excessive colored tints on their lenses, while others wear certain glasses day or night.

 There are a variety of blue light filtering glasses available on the market, ranging in price.
 However, suppose you want to purchase high-quality blue-light-blocking glasses.
 In that case, various factors should be considered, including the frame and lens material, the percentage of blue light blocked, and other specifications and laboratory test results.

 How do blue light glasses operate?